-Documentation as mentioned in the second subsection, means a description of
+Documentation as mentioned in the fourth subsection, means a clarification of

-- a) measures taken,

-- b) results from remote measurement and environmental surveys in connection with acute pollution,
+- a) measures taken, - b) results from mapping, cf. Section 57, and environmental surveys in connection with acute pollution, cf. Section 58. - c) damage or negative consequences to the environment, - d) criteria for concluding measures.

-- c) environmental impact and detrimental environmental consequences,

-- d) achievement of objectives,

-- e) criteria for concluding measures.